KrauseFx/krausefx.com/_posts/2022-04-27-how-i-put-my-whole-life-into-a-single-database.md

   <img src="/assets/posts/howisfelix/Desktop-3.png" style="" />
 </div>

 Check out [howisFelix.today](https://howisfelix.today) to see all graphs and data I've created with this project, as well as details about how you can use this project for yourself.
+You can check out the full source code on [KrauseFx/FxLifeSheet](https://github.com/KrauseFx/FxLifeSheet).